Muhammadu Buhari: Coup d'état of 1985

-In August 1985, Major General Buhari was overthrown in a coup led by General Ibrahim Babangida and other members of the ruling Supreme Military Council (SMC).
+In August 1985, Major General Buhari was overthrown in a coup led by Major General Ibrahim Babangida and other members of the ruling Supreme Military Council (SMC).
 Babangida brought many of Buhari's most vocal critics into his administration, including Fela Kuti's brother Olikoye Ransome-Kuti, a doctor who had led a strike against Buhari to protest declining health care services.
 Buhari was then detained in Benin City until 1988.

 Pre-presidency (1985–2015)

 Detention

-Buhari spent three years of detention in a small guarded bungalow in Benin.
+Buhari spent three years of detention in a small guarded bungalow in Benin City.
 He had access to television that showed two channels and members of his family were allowed to visit him on the authorization of Babangida.

 Civilian life

 In December 1988, after his mother's death he was released and retired to his residence in Daura.
 While in detention, his farm was managed by his relatives.
 He divorced his first wife in 1988 and married Aisha Halilu.
-In Katsina, he became the pioneer chairman of Katsina Foundation that was founded to encourage social and economic development in Katsina State.
+In Katsina, he became the pioneer chairman of the Katsina Foundation that was founded to encourage social and economic development in Katsina State.

 Buhari served as the Chairman of the Petroleum Trust Fund (PTF), a body created by the government of General Sani Abacha, and funded from the revenue generated by the increase in price of petroleum products, to pursue developmental projects around the country.
 A 1998 report in New African praised the PTF under Buhari for its transparency, calling it a rare "success story".
+While Buhari was Chairman of the Petroleum Trust Fund (PTF), critics had questioned the PTF's allocation of 20% of its resources to the military, which they feared would not be accountable for the revenue.